Gum Disease Washington DC

 Request a Periodontal Evaluation Today

 Do you think you could be developing periodontitis?
-You can contact Foxhall Smiles at 202-315-2188 or schedule an appointment with Dr. Catanzano and his team online.
+You can contact Foxhall Smiles at 202-315-2188 or schedule an online appointment with Dr. Catanzano and his team.
 Dr. Catanzano and his dental staff only use the most modern dental care treatments.